Substance Abuse and Addiction Treatment Resources in Endicott

 Alcohol Rehab Centers and Drug Rehab Centers in Endicott, New York

-Substance misuse may be a serious issue for Endicott, New York citizens, but there are plenty of rehab centers nearby in which a patient can get help.
-If you are a person who could benefit from treatment for drug and/or alcohol addiction, it would be especially smart for you to gain a better understanding of the treatment programs that are available.
-In New York, you will have access to the following treatment programs.
+Substance misuse is a serious issue.
+However, there are plenty of rehab centers in which a patient can get help.
+If you are someone who could benefit from treatment for addiction, it would be essential for you to gain a better understanding of the treatment programs that are available.

 Residential Treatment Programs

 Patients who have a serious addiction and need to go through detox will most likely need a residential treatment program.
-Also called an inpatient treatment program, a residential treatment program gives the patient access to medical care from experienced professionals 24 hours a day as they will stay in the facility.
-In this program, patients may participate in individual therapy, group therapy, substance misuse classes, healing activities like yoga and meditation and recreational activities.
+In this program, also called an inpatient treatment program, the patient is given access to medical care from experienced professionals 24 hours a day as they will stay in the facility.
+Patients may participate in individual therapy, group therapy, substance misuse classes, healing activities like yoga and meditation and recreational activities.

 Partial Hospitalization Programs